nigel-daniels/MMM-Weather-Now/README.md

 # MMM-Weather-Now
 ![Weather now](weathernow.png "Weather now.")
 OR ![Weather now](weather2.png "Weather now.")

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
-This module shows weather conditions now using the Wunderground API.
+This module shows weather conditions now using the Open Weather API.
 This is designed to compliment the [MMM-3Day-Forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast) module.<br>
-**Note:** [BitWeather](https://www.weatherbit.io).
-Has reduced the free calls to 50 per day :( A temporary work around is to set the `interval` to `3600000`, one call per hour (this assumes you are using `MMM-Weather-Now` and `MMM-3Day-Forecast` together).
-I will work on migrating to a new API ASAP, please watch this space!
+**Note:** This module used to use BitWeather but they reduced the free calls to an unusable amount :-( As of Oct 2022 the module has migrated to using the [Open Weather](https://openweathermap.org) API.
+The only thing you should need to change in the config is your `api_key` (See below).

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/nigel-daniels/MMM-Weather-Now`.
 A new folder `MMM-Weather-Now` will appear, navigate into it.